-Liability.
-In 2005 and 2004, the County funded approximately eight months of contributions in cash.
-The County's contributions for the remaining months of the fiscal year were made through transfers from funds available in the CCCR.
+To finance its contributions due LACERA, the County makes monthly cash payments and/or directs LACERA to transfer funds from its County Contribution Credit Reserve (CCCR).
+Employer contributions as reported reflect only cash payments received from the County.
+In 2006, the County funded approximately nine and one-half months of contributions in cash.
+In 2005, the County funded approximately eight and one-half months of contributions for the remaining months of each of the fiscal years were made through transfers from funds available in the CCCR.
 The CCCR was established in 1994 pursuant to an agreement with the County under which the County issued pension obligation bonds and transferred the proceeds to LACERA to fully fund the system.

-Net investment income for fiscal year 2005 was \$3.40 billion, a decrease of \$722 million or 17.5% from the prior year.
-LACERA achieved positive performance with an annualized total fund performance of 11.0%.
-Net investment income for fiscal year 2004 was \$4.12 billion, an increase of \$3.19 billion over the prior year, or a change of 345%.
-Total fund performance was 16.5% for the 2004 fiscal year.
+Net investment income for fiscal year 2006 was \$4.09 billion, an increase of \$696 million or 20.5% from the prior year.
+LACERA achieved positive performance with an annualized total fund performance of 13.0%.
+Net investment income for fiscal year 2005 was \$3.40 billion, a decrease of \$722 million over prior year, or a change of 17.5%.
+Total fund performance was 11.0% for the 2005 fiscal year.
 Please see Economic Factors later in this MD&A for further discussion.

-The primary uses of LACERA's assets include the payment of benefits to members and their beneficiaries, the refund of contributions to terminated employees, the funding of the 401(h) portion of the Retiree Health Care Program, and the cost of administering the plan.
-These deductions total \$1.67 billion for fiscal year 2005, an increase of \$122 million or 7.9% from the prior year.
-For fiscal year 2004, these deductions total \$1.55 billion, an increase of \$112 million or 7.8% from the prior year.
+The primary uses of LACERA's assets include the payment of benefits to members and their beneficiaries, the refund of contributions to terminated employees, the funding of the 401(h) portion of the Retiree Healthcare Program, and the cost of administering the plan.
+These deductions total \$1.91 billion for fiscal year 2006, an increase of \$241 million, or 14.4% from the prior year.
+For fiscal year 2005, these deductions total \$1.67 billion, an increase of \$122 million, or 7.9% from the prior year.
 For both years, the increases are largely due to the steady growth in the number of retired members and their beneficiaries.
+In addition, fiscal year 2006 reflects retroactive benefit payments made to members as a result of the settlement of the Ventura Litigation.

 The Boards of Retirement and Investments jointly approve the annual budget, which controls administrative expenses and represents approximately 0.13% of total plan assets.
-The California Government Code Section 31580.2 limits the annual administrative expense to eighteen-hundredths of one percent (0.18%) of the total assets of the retirement system, plus an additional one-hundredth of one percent (0.01%) for the cost of legal representation.
+The California Government Code Section 31580.2 limits the annual administrative expense to eighteen one-hundredths of one percent (0.18%) of the total assets of the retirement system, plus an additional one-hundredths of one percent (0.01%) for the cost of legal representation.
 It is the intent of the Boards to remain within the appropriation limit established in the Government Code, which the Boards have historically done.